aresdevo/animaide/README.md

 >
 > There is a list of forks but most of them are of old code and don't know if they are maintained.
 >
-> There is a list of forks but most of them are of old code and don't know if they are maintained.
->
 > If anybody wants to do it (and gives me the info) I will link it here so people know
 > where to go.
 >